Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Dark Grey PEML schemes

 \section{Dark Grey PEML schemes}

 In this final section of the \emph{physics-enhanced} discussion, the `darkest' genres of \emph{PEML} techniques (that are included in this paper) are discussed.
-For these techniques, the models, representing the physical knowledge, that are embedded are much less restricted, such that they
+These techniques have a lower reliance on the physics-based model form, as the prescribed model has a lower level of strictness.